 By Uday Sampath Kumar and Medha Singh

-April 3 (Reuters) - Wall Street was set to open lower on Friday as the novel coronavirus brought the longest U.S. employment expansion on record to a shuddering halt, with investors now awaiting data on the health of the U.S. services sector.
+April 3 (Reuters) - Wall Street dipped on Friday as the novel coronavirus abruptly ended the longest spell of U.S. employment growth on record, but declines were limited by a surprise expansion in the U.S. services sector.

 Walt Disney Co DIS.N said on Thursday it would furlough some U.S. employees this month, while sources said luxury retailer Neiman Marcus was stepping up preparations to seek bankruptcy protection.

-Economists have slashed their forecasts for U.S. GDP with Morgan Stanley now expecting a 38% contraction in the second quarter.
-Analysts also expect an earnings recession for Corporate America.
+Economists have slashed their forecasts for U.S. GDP, with Morgan Stanley now expecting a 38% contraction in the second quarter.
+Analysts also foresee an earnings recession for Corporate America.

-(Reporting by Uday Sampath and Medha Singh in Bengaluru; Additional reporting by Kate Duguid; Editing by Sagarika Jaisinghani and Arun Koyyur)
+(Reporting by Uday Sampath and Medha Singh in Bengaluru; Additional reporting by Herbert Lash; Editing by Sagarika Jaisinghani and Arun Koyyur)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.